 Once yields have been determined at each maturity point, spot rates can be derived (based on a methodology termed “bootstrapping”).
 These spot rates are then applied to a given set of projected benefit cash flows, and a present value determined.
 Often, a flat/single equivalent discount rate consistent with that present value is calculated and used to represent the valuation result.

 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s September portfolio includes 90 bonds with maturities beyond 30 years, 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s September portfolio includes 550 bonds with adjusted maturities beyond 30 years, 200 of which have adjusted maturities beyond 40 years.
+This information generally enables a range of fairly robust extrapolation approaches:

 You should expect both sources of volatility—related to duration and curve-fitting impacts—to change significantly over time with evolving capital market conditions.

 The following graph shows the range of model results over the period since The Terry Group’s yield curve model was initiated in June 2020.
 Over time, the variations in discount rate outcomes for our sample cash flows, encompassing variations in both cash flow duration and model/slope, have generally resulted in a range of about 50–60 basis points, roughly centered around the index average yield.
 As the graph illustrates, this pattern was significantly disrupted by the flatter slope and humped pattern of recent months’ curves.

 For more information, please contact Jerry Mingione.